NYPD vehicle drives into group of Brooklyn protesters

-The vehicle can be seen parked against a barrier in the middle of the street, when the second SUV drives into a large group.
+One NYPD vehicle can be seen parked against a barrier in the middle of the street when a second NYPD vehicle drives into a large group.

 “NY’s Finest”.
 Disgusting. #BlackLivesMatter #riots2020 #JusticeForGeorgeFlyod pic.twitter.com/GP5vcXRlqy— Marco (@chieffymac11) May 31, 2020